Mögliche Themen für B.Sc. und M.Sc. Arbeiten in der Abt. Bioklimatologie

 • Comparison of two meteorological compact measuring instruments (Anne Klosterhalfen)

-At our study sites in the Forstbotanischer Garten, Göttingen, and Jambi, Indonesia, measurements of meteorological parameters (such as humidity, temperature, pressure, precipitation, wind speed and direction, as well as radiation), have been carried out for some time using two different compact measuring devices.
+At our study sites in the Forstbotanischer Garten, Göttingen, and Jambi, Indonesia, measurements of meteorological parameters (such as humidity, temperature, pressure, precipitation, wind speed and direction, as well as radiation), have been carried out for some time using two different compact measuring devices, which are new on the market.
 The aim is to evaluate these two measuring devices with regard to their comparability to each other and to additional sensors.
 For this comparison, various temporal scales should be considered.

 • Developement of a quality assessment approach for meteorological data (Anne Klosterhalfen)